0xPolygonMiden/miden-client/docs/src/cli-config.md

 ```0.00000001::BTC```

 Notice how the amount specified when using the token symbol takes into account the decimals of the token (`1` base unit of the token is `0.00000001` for BTC as it uses 8 decimals).

+### Remote prover endpoint
+The `remote_prover_endpoint` field is used to configure the usage of a remote prover.
+You can set a remote prover when calling the `miden prover` command with the `--remote-prover-endpoint` flag.
+The prover will be used for all transactions that are executed with the `miden` command.
+By default, no remote prover is used and all transactions are executed locally.

 ### Component template directory
 The `component_template_directory` field is used to configure the path to the directory where the account component templates are stored.
 The default value is `./templates`.